arunppsg/TadGAN/README.md

 ## Usage:

-1. Format of the dataset - The dataset should have a column names as `signal` containing the signals.
+1. Format of the dataset - The dataset should have a column name as `signal` containing the signals and a column with name `anomaly` containing the true labels (used during validation).

 2. Delete the contents of the directory `Model`.